 The White Bird Retires

-“Some believed it would have been better to design a slower plane that could transport more passengers,” said Jean Philippot, the North America Air France deputy director when Concorde was launched, in an interview with France-Amérique in 2014.
+“Some believed it would have been better to design a slower plane that could transport more passengers,” said Jean Philippot, the North America Air France deputy director when the Concorde was launched, in an interview with France-Amérique in 2014.
 The Concorde brand image made up for a lack of profits, and rational arguments were swept aside in the name of national prestige.
-But the accident in Gonesse on June 25, 2000, when Concorde crashed 1 minute and 28 seconds after takeoff, sealed the fate of supersonic flight.
+But the accident in Gonesse on June 25, 2000, when a Concorde crashed 1 minute and 28 seconds after takeoff, sealed the fate of supersonic flight.

-Concorde’s final transatlantic flight for Air France took place on June 27 2003, and for British Airways between JFK and Heathrow on October 24 of the same year.
+The Concorde’s final transatlantic flight for Air France took place on June 27 2003, and for British Airways between JFK and Heathrow on October 24 of the same year.
 Both were fully-booked.
 The one hundred on the final flight included U.S. model Christie Brinkley and a couple from Ohio who had bought their tickets on eBay for 60,000 dollars!
-The British Airways flight took off from New York at 7:38 a.m., and breakfast was served when plane reached Mach 2.
-Passengers indulged in smoked salmon, caviar, and lobster cakes, all washed down with Pol Roger champagne.
+The British Airways flight took off from New York at 7:38 a.m., and breakfast was served when the plane reached Mach 2.
+Passengers indulged in smoked salmon, caviar, and lobster cakes, all washed down with Pol Roger Champagne.
 The pilot had to hold back his tears on landing.
 Three Concorde planes remained in the United States.
 One was exhibited at the Museum of Flight in Seattle, and another at the National Air and Space Museum in Chantilly, Virginia.
 The final aircraft was lifted onto the deck of the Intrepid aircraft carrier and museum in New York.

 The End of the Supersonic Era

-With Concorde out of service, Air France focused on a new project, the A380.
+With the Concorde out of service, Air France focused on a new project, the A380.
 The jumbo jet launched in 2009 is slower, but can carry up to 800 passengers.
 No commercial plane has broken the sound barrier since, and today’s airliners fly at between 500 mph and 560 mph.
 The Paris-New York flight takes eight hours, and has not changed in 40 years.
 Any increase in speed implies financial and technological costs that airlines are not willing to bear.

-This status quo still saddens those nostalgic for the days of Concorde.
+This status quo still saddens those nostalgic for the days of the Concorde.
 CNN journalist Richard Quest was aboard the final supersonic flight on October 24, 2003.
 “This is the first time in history that aviation history is taking a step backwards,” he wrote.
 “Everyone on today’s flight is well aware of that fact.”